Hyndland

-Hyndland is an affluent residential area in the West End of the city of Glasgow, Scotland.
+Hyndland is a residential area in the West End of the city of Glasgow, Scotland.

 Description

-Bordering Broomhill, Dowanhill, Kelvinside and Partickhill, it is a wealthy neighbourhood populated mainly by businessmen, lawyers, GPs, professionals (many employed at the nearby University of Glasgow) and a number of noted authors, poets, actors, comedians and footballers.
+Bordering Broomhill, Dowanhill, Kelvinside and Partickhill, it is a neighbourhood populated mainly by businessmen, lawyers, GPs, professionals (many employed at the nearby University of Glasgow) and a number of noted authors, poets, actors, comedians and footballers.
 Average property prices in the area are considerably higher than the Glasgow or Scottish averages.

-The area is defined by quiet streets and red sandstone tenements, many of which are fronted by communal city gardens, often embellished with ornate doorway carvings and stained glass windows, built in the late Victorian and Edwardian eras.
+The area is defined by red sandstone tenements, many of which are fronted by communal city gardens, often embellished with ornate doorway carvings and stained glass windows, built in the late Victorian and Edwardian eras.
 One of the most expensive hotels in Scotland, Devonshire Gardens is located in the area along with several other fine dining options.
 There are also a number of townhouses built during these periods which contribute significantly to the area's character.
 While many of these townhouses have been split into multiple apartments to cater to modern urban living, some remain individual properties.
 This division of property types accounts for the area's unusual demographic.
-The district is also characterised by its large population of domestic cats.

-There are a number of retail outlets in the area including high-quality delicatessens, cafés, hair and beauty salons, photographers, and local service shops.
 The Glasgow and Hillhead-Jordanhill rugby teams play in the area at Hughenden Stadium.
 There is also a lawn bowling club (Hyndland Bowling club) which was founded in 1904.
 There is a local school, Hyndland Secondary School.

 The area includes several churches, including Hyndland Parish Church (Church of Scotland) and St. Bride's Church (Scottish Episcopal Church), and there is a Marist House on Partickhill Road.
 The Church of Christ, Scientist on Hyndland Road was recently demolished, and the former United Presbyterian Church on Hyndland Street is now a theatre, called Cottier's.

 Hyndland railway station is on the North Clyde and Argyle lines, offering a direct link to central Glasgow in under ten minutes, and by a number of bus routes.
 The nearest Subway stations are Hillhead, Partick and Kelvinhall.

 Formerly, the area was also served by the huge electric tramway network of the City of Glasgow.
 Services 1, 5 and 5A provided pollution-free transport on Great Western Road, Byres Road, Hyndland Road and Clarence Drive.